Quellrheinweg A: Tomasee - Tschamut

 Description

-From the Oberalp Pass, the hike leads southeast through a flat moor, then crosses the steep Plauncas Cuflegl slope on a gently ascending path and reaches the edge of a moorland landscape of national importance with extensive fens at Trutg Nurschalas.
-Through alpine grass and on a zigzag path with stone blocks you reach the highest point.
-From there it is only 35 meters of descent to Tomasee.
+From the Oberalp Pass, the hike leads south-east through a flat moor, then crosses the Plauncas Cuflegl steep slope on a gently ascending path and reaches the edge of a moorland of national importance with extensive fens at Trutg Nurschalas.
+Through alpine lawns and on a zigzag path with stone blocks, you reach the highest point.
+From there it is only 35 meters of descent to Lake Toma.

 Lake Toma, nestled in a hollow at the foot of Piz Badus, is probably unique in its beauty, magic and international importance.
-Already Father Placidus Spescha (1752 - 1833) mentioned the place in his description of the Tavetschertal as follows: "This 200 paces wide and 400 steps long lake is the basin from which the front Rhine originates.
-It is a beautiful area and therefore worthy to be the original source of such a river".
-The large flat stones overlooking the lake or the green mats on the water invite you to rest and linger.
+Father Placidus Spescha (1752 - 1833) already mentioned the place in his description of the Tavetscher Valley as follows: "This lake, 200 paces wide and 400 paces long, is the basin from which the Anterior Rhine takes its source.
+It is a beautiful area and therefore worthy of being the primordial source of such a river."
+The large, flat stones with a view of the lake or the green meadows by the water invite you to rest and linger.

 Where the water leaves the lake as a young Rhine, the hiking trail leads eastwards down to the signpost at point 2174.
 There you follow the road and partly the paths via Tgatlems, Crest Darvun and Prau Mulins.
-This moor landscape of national importance is particularly beautiful with the extensive fens, alpine rose bushes and alpine alders from mid-June to the end of August.
-At the end it goes 500 meters through meadows and along the pass road to Tschamut.
+This moorland landscape of national importance is particularly beautiful with the extensive fens, alpine rose bushes and alpine alders from mid-June to the end of August.
+At the end, it goes another 500 meters through meadows and along the pass road to Tschamut.

 Note(s)